sonicde-arch/sonicde-arch.github.io/README.md

-# SonicDE packages for Arch Linux
+# SonicDE Packages for Arch Linux Systems

 This third-party repository provides [SonicDE](https://sonicde.org) x86_64 binary  packages for [Arch Linux](https://archlinux.org)-based distributions.
 SonicDE, or the Sonic Desktop Environment, aims to preserve and improve the X11-specific aspects of KDE.
 You can learn more about SonicDE at [sonicde.org](https://sonicde.org/).